Connecting up your BeagleBone AI-64¶

 This section provides instructions on how to hook up your board.
 This beagle requires a 5V > 3A power supply to work properly via either USB Type-C power adapter or a barrel jack power adapter.

-5V @ 3A USB C power supply adaptor for SBCs.
+5V @ 3A USB C power supply adapter for SBCs.

-5V > 3A laptop/mobile adaptor with USB-C cable.
+5V > 3A laptop/mobile adapter with USB-C cable.

 All the Fig 3.1 BeagleBone AI-64 connections ports we will use in this chapter are shown in the figure below.

 Standalone development platform in a PC configuration using external peripherals

 In the box you will find three main items as shown in Fig: BeagleBone AI-64 box content.

 A USB-C to USB-C cable is not included bot recommended for the tethered scenario and creates an out of box experience where the board can be used immediately with no other equipment needed.

 Main Connection Scenarios¶

 This section describes how to connect and power the board and serves as a slightly more detailed description of the Quick Start Guide included in the box.

 The board can be configured in several different ways, but we will discuss the two most common scenarios.